 We’re so excited you will be hosting a Little Free Library!
 There are several ways to get your new library.
 Currently, we do not have any kits available to build your own, but we do have some that are already built and painted.
 We can bring one to you, or you can pick it up yourself.
 If you need help installing the library, we will help you install it as well!
 We will cover all these details with you once you complete the Little Free Libraries interest form.

 I'M ALREADY A HOST!
 WHERE DO I GET BOOKS FOR MY LITTLE FREE LIBRARY?

 We understand that sometimes people borrow books and forget to return them.
-Books for Little Free Libraries can be obtained by going to the Children’s Department or Customer Service at the Shasta Public Library in Redding.
-Books for all ages can be obtained at the desk and placed in a Little Free Library.
+Books for Little Free Libraries can be obtained by emailing Malia Beckstrand at firstname.lastname@example.org.
+Malia will prepare books for you and leave them at the Children’s Department Desk in the Shasta Public Library in Redding.